UK Education & Student Visa Consultants

 VOCATIONAL COURSE ENTRY REQUIREMENTS

-As with GCSE’s you will generally not need any formal qualifications to enter basic vocational course.
+As with GCSE’s you will generally not need any formal qualifications to enter a basic vocational course.
 Literacy skills and proficiency in the English language would be the only requirements, but again you should check with the school or institution that is running the program as they may have their own requirements.

 UNIVERSITY ENTRY REQUIREMENTS

 Each course in the UK sets it own entry, so they vary considerably.
-Most degree programs in the UK will require that the student have passed either A-levels and attained certain grades, for example 4 B grades, or equivalent grades in a BTEC or GNVQ.
+Most degree programs in the UK will require that the student have passed either A-levels and attained certain grades, for example, 4 B grades, or equivalent grades in a BTEC or GNVQ.
 So within a university different courses will have different requirements and universities as a whole may have certain requirements that all students will have to meet.
 For example, the Universities of Oxford and Cambridge generally require all students to attend an interview, other universities will not require this.

 Also, as an international student coming to the UK you can still attend University even though you may not have taken A-levels and have not been educated in the UK system, but you will need to contact the administrator of that program to find out what credentials from your home country you will need to provide.